coopdanger/ppm-specification/draft-ppm-protocol.md

 output:

 ~~~
-output_share = vdaf_finish(state, inbound_message)
+output_share = vdaf_finish(state, inbound_messages)
 ~~~

-where `inbound_message` is the last verification message sent by the peer.
+where `inbound_messages` is the sequence of verification messages sent by all of the aggregators in the last round and where `state` is the aggregator's current state.
 The output, `output_share`, is added into the aggregator's running total.
-[OPEN
-ISSUE: Helper needs the leader to confirm acceptance before it consumes its output share.
+[OPEN ISSUE: Helper needs the leader to confirm acceptance before it consumes its output share.
 See issue#141.]

 #### Leader State

 The leader is required to issue requests in order, but reports are likely to arrive out-of-order.
-The leader SHOULD buffer reports for a time period proportional to the batch window before issuing the verify-start request.
+The leader SHOULD buffer reports for a time period proportional to the batch window before issuing the verify-start request to each helper.
 Failure to do so will result in out-of-order reports being dropped by the helper.

 #### Helper State

-The helper state is an optional parameter of the verify-start and verify-next requests that the helper can use to carry state across requests.
+The helper state is an optional parameter of the verify-start and verify-next requests that the helpers can use to carry state across requests.
 At least part of the state will usually need to be encrypted in order to protect user privacy.
 However, the details of precisely how the state is encrypted and the information that it carries is up to the helper implementation.

-### Output Share Request {#output-share-request}
+### Output-Share Request {#output-share-request}

 Once the aggregators have verified at least as many reports as required for the PPM task, the leader issues an *output share request* to each helper.
 The helper